Tag Archives: Time

 Durability if our fourth law.
 Durability within the framework of the spacious present would not exist were it not for the laws of value fulfillment and energy transformation.
 These make duration within the spacious present not only possible but necessary.

-practical reality is made up of events that seem entirely or relatively complete
+Practical reality is made up of events that seem entirely or relatively complete

 While from another dimension it is apparent that our recognized events are simply portions of larger ones.
 Moving naturally, in a realm of greater dimensional events.